-The TRM system is located on the Indian drainage between the toe of the IRD and the sediment control pond (Figure 3).
-The system is intended to mitigate any residual phosphate that may remain in surface water downgradient of the 2017 to 2020 injection zones.
-The system is designed to dose iron and aluminum (ferric chloride and sodium aluminate) and polymer flocculant (Mineral Master MM-2480).
+The TRM system was deconstructed and disposed of in 2022.
+It was located on the Indian drainage between the toe of the IRD and the sediment control pond (Figure 3).
+The system was intended to mitigate any residual phosphate that may remain in surface water downgradient of the 2015 to 2020 injection zones.
+The system was designed to dose iron and aluminum (ferric chloride and sodium aluminate) and polymer flocculant (Mineral Master MM-2480).
 Phosphate and secondary treatment byproducts were successfully controlled during load reduction field activities from 2015 through 2020.
 Field implementation of the TRM system was not necessary in 2021 or in any previous years.
+Chemicals associated with the TRM system were also disposed of in 2022.